dlbewley/guifreelife-src/content/blog/OpenShift-Windows-Containers-part-1.md

 Since Linux and [Windows container networking][16] have different methods of configuration, it is necessary to [enable hybrid networking support][4] in OpenShift.

 This is an IPI installation which by definition is opnionated and requires very little input.
 We will be making a small, important customization for configuring OVN-Kubernetes with hybrid networking required to support Windows nodes.
-We will generate the installer manifests and insert a custom manifest own before deploying the cluster.
+We will generate the installer manifests and insert a custom manifest before deploying the cluster.

 * Generate manifests